Til7701/Puzzled/docs/puzzle-collection-spec.md

 ```
 <!-- @formatter:on -->

-This file can be loaded by Puzzle More Days to add a new puzzle collection for the user to solve.
+This file can be loaded by Puzzled to add a new puzzle collection for the user to solve.
 The fields have the following meaning:

 | Field                | Type                 | Required | Description                                                                                                                                                                                                                                                                            | Default   | Version |